 from the biopsy, or upper GI tearing from having an endoscopy.

 Your results may also be affected by medicines you may be taking to treat ulcers and

 How do I get ready for this test?

 This test requires that you not take certain medicines such as antibiotics or bismuth

 subsalicylate for one month before the procedure.
-You should not take drugs for gastroesophageal
+You should not take medicines for

-reflux disease, such as omeprazole or esomeprazole, for up to one week before the
+gastroesophageal reflux disease, such as omeprazole or esomeprazole, for up to one

-test.
-You should not take medicines such as ranitidine and famotidine for 24 hours
+week before the test.
+You should not take medicines such as ranitidine and famotidine for

 Check with your healthcare provider before stopping any medicines.
 Be sure your provider